Boon67/msaccess_table_extract/readme.md

 * **Logging and Monitoring:** Implement comprehensive logging within the container and consider setting up monitoring tools to track the success and failure of the ingestion jobs.
 * **Table Name Tracking:** The current design loads all data into a single table.
 You might want to enhance it to either create separate Snowflake tables for each Access database table or include the original table name as a column in the target table for better organization.
 * **Data Type Mapping:** Carefully consider the mapping of data types between Microsoft Access and Snowflake to ensure data integrity.

-This README provides a comprehensive overview of the Snowflake Access Database Ingestion Pipeline project.
-Remember to adapt the specific implementation details (scripting language, container orchestration, event trigger) to your specific Snowflake environment and requirements.